 Often your go-to is a light switch, it’s traditional and what we’re used to.
 Dimmers have been used in our homes over our dining tables and more recently employed in your home hallways and more.
-Your patio is another great place to use a dimmer switch.
-This gives you ultimate control over the patio ambiance.
+Your patio is another great place to use a dimmer switch, this gives you ultimate control over the patio ambiance.

 Structural Safety of Outdoor Lighting

-Due to outdoor lightings obvious use of electricity, you do not want to tackle a project like this as a DIY.
+Due to outdoor lightings’ obvious use of electricity, you do not want to tackle a project like this as a DIY.
 You want to ensure your patio lighting is safe for you and your guests.
 This includes wiring and any permits that may be necessary.
-This also covers the methodology you use to affix the lighting fixtures, conduit or wire to your home or patio structure.
+This also covers the methodology you use to affix the lighting fixtures, conduit, or wire to your home or patio structure.
 A licensed lighting contractor is the best way to ensure your work is safe and backed by a professional.
 After all, this is your home, family, and friends we’re ensuring safety for.
-Also, a skilled landscape lighting installer will create a clean installation thus hiding the wiring and or conduit out of visual site.
+Also, a skilled landscape lighting installer will create a clean installation thus hiding the wiring and or conduit out of visual sight.